rshevchuk-git/mcp/src/aws-mcp-server/README.md

    ```

 3. Configure AWS credentials and environment variables:
-   - Ensure you have AWS credentials configured in `~/.aws/credentials` or set the appropriate environment variables.
+   - Ensure you have AWS credentials configured in `~/.aws/credentials` or set the appropriate [environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables) in the MCP server configuration.
    - `export AWS_REGION=us-east-1` or any other region of your preference